Iron-Stag-Games/Pronghorn/README.md

 No Controllers or Services, just Modules and Remotes.

 ## Usage
-- The Import() Function is used in a Script to import your Modules.
+- Pronghorn:Import() is used in a Script to import your Modules.
 - Modules as descendants of other Modules are not imported.
-- Edit [Debug/EnabledChannels.lua](Pronghorn/Debug/EnabledChannels.lua) to toggle the output of Modules.
+- Pronghorn:SetEnabledChannels() controls the output of Modules.

 # How does Pronghorn compare to others?